metacodey/metacodey/README.md

 - **[mc_custom_notification](https://github.com/metacodey/mc-custom-notification/)**:
   A specialized library to create and manage custom notifications for Android, supporting interactive calls, messages, and custom notification designs.

-> ✨ Both libraries are proudly developed and maintained by our team member **[MetaCodeYe]**, reflecting our dedication to innovation and community support.
+> ✨ Both libraries are proudly developed and maintained by our team member **[MetaCode]**, reflecting our dedication to innovation and community support.

 ---